Here in Sofia, we’re getting ready for our New Year’s celebrations tomorrow. So we thought we’d post a new year blog a bit in advance.

 Also in Myanmar, Will developed a deep knowledge of the precise nuances of ordering local tea, and Hannah developed a taste for the breakfast noodle sensation, nanbya thouk.

 Before the rainy season started in earnest in Myanmar, we relocated to Greece, and set up our base in Thessaloniki.
-Will was working on research towards his book on the role of hospitality in human life, Hello Stranger: Stories of Connection in a Divided World.
+Will was working on research towards his book on the role of hospitality in human life, Hello, Stranger: How to Welcome the World.
 Will’s book has now gone off to his editor at Granta, and is due out some time in 2020 or 2021.
 Meanwhile, Hannah was working on revising her short story collection about missing people, In Their Absence, which is to be published by Roman Books tantalisingly soon (we’ve already seen the cover, and are very excited by it).

 Also in Greece, we worked with Refugee Trauma Initiative, picking up on the work we have done in the past with refugee communities, and running a creative writing project in Volvi refugee camp.